 The importance of making fire in the Maasai Tribe

-We had seen this before in Kenya and the Maasai men take pride in their fire making skills.
+After all that energy and testosterone were expelled, the men went on to show us how they make fire.
+We had seen this before in Kenya and the Maasai men take pride in their fire-making skills.

 They are often sent off on their own to learn to hunt, survive and thrive before coming back to the village.
 Making fire is a valuable skill and they do it only with sticks and dried leaves.